IacobusKopiirefuto/boataround-python-tester/README.md

 Task 2:

-- Add more rigorous ways for testing Expected Result.
 - Refract code in `web_test(url)` into smaller parts
 - replace `time.sleep()` with Selenium's [Waiting strategies](https://www.selenium.dev/documentation/webdriver/waits/)
 - share `dates_from_url(url)` with Task 1, almost exact same thing is used in `process_list()` in download_fun.py
+- replace `too general exception Exception` with something more reasonable